-Mitigating potential funding risks, BCV held CHF11.7 billion of cash on its balance sheet as of 30 June 2021, in addition to CHF4.0 billion of mostly repo-eligible financial investments and CHF2.6 billion of interbank assets.
-The resulting liquid asset ratio of 33.5% of tangible banking assets improved from the 32.9% recorded as of year-end 2020 (28.7% as of year-end 2019), with the increase in 2020 having been driven by the aforementioned increase in the 0% interest rate threshold at the SNB.
+Mitigating potential funding risks, BCV held CHF12.6 billion of cash on its balance sheet as of 31 December 2021, in addition to CHF4.2 billion of mostly repo-eligible financial investments, CHF1.1 billion of interbank assets, and CHF0.2 billion of trading assets.
+The resulting liquid asset ratio of 32.5% of tangible banking assets declined slightly from the 32.9% recorded as of year-end 2020 (28.7% as of year-end 2019), with the increase in 2020 having been driven by the aforementioned increase in the 0% interest rate threshold at the SNB.
 The bank's liquid resources thus continue to significantly exceed the bank's market funding dependence.
-Furthermore, while BCV's stock of High-Quality Liquid Assets (HQLA) of CHF12.0 billion as of 30 June 2021 stood below our calculation of liquid assets, the bank's Liquidity Coverage Ratio (LCR) of 145% during H1 2021 points to adequate liquid resources.
-In addition, BCV could source additional liquidity at short notice by pledging additional mortgage loans to the central mortgage-bond Institution of Swiss Cantonal Banks (CHF8.2 billion of the bank's CHF28.0 billion mortgage book had been pledged as of year-end 2020).
+Furthermore, while BCV's stock of High-Quality Liquid Assets (HQLA) of CHF13.4 billion during Q4 2021 stood below our calculation of liquid assets as of year-end 2021, the bank's Liquidity Coverage Ratio (LCR) of 158% during Q4 2021 points to adequate liquid resources.
+In addition, BCV could source additional liquidity at short notice by pledging additional mortgage loans to the central mortgage-bond Institution of Swiss Cantonal Banks (CHF8.1 billion of the bank's CHF29.4 billion mortgage book had been pledged as of year-end 2021).

-Exhibit 9 BCV's liquid resources exceed its market funding reliance
+BCV's liquid resources exceed its market funding reliance

-Liquid banking assets ratio = Liquid assets / Tangible banking assets Source: Company reports, Moody's Investors Service
+\Liquid banking assets ratio = Liquid assets / Tangible banking assets Source: Moody's Investors Service and company filings